 The rules, some of which are required under the 2010 Dodd- Frank law that created the agency, go further than the bureau’s initial proposal in limiting the practice, known as dual- tracking.
 They will apply to major banks including Wells Fargo & Co.
-(WFC) and Bank of America Corp.
-(BAC) as well as non-bank servicers including Ocwen Financial Corp.
-(OCN)
+(WFC:US) and Bank of America Corp.
+(BAC:US) as well as non-bank servicers including Ocwen Financial Corp.
+(OCN:US)

 “For many borrowers, dealing with mortgage servicers has meant unwelcome surprises and constantly getting the runaround,” Richard Cordray, the agency’s director, said in an e-mailed statement.
 Cordray is scheduled to explain the new policy at a field hearing in Atlanta today.

 Attorneys general from 49 states concluded a $25 billion settlement with major bank servicers last year that aimed to end abusive servicing practices around foreclosures.
 That agreement, which included only Wells Fargo, Bank of America, JPMorgan Chase & Co., Citigroup Inc. (C:US) and Ally Financial Inc., didn’t apply to all loans they serviced.

 The CFPB’s rule against simultaneous foreclosures and modifications is a turnaround from the bureau’s initial proposal, issued Aug.
 10, which didn’t directly address dual- tracking, according to a senior CFPB official who briefed reporters in advance of the release and asked not to be named.

 Americans for Financial Reform, an umbrella group of consumer groups, civil rights organizations and labor unions, asked the agency to scrap the proposal, in part over the dual- tracking issue.